Identifying the Most Appropriate Order for Categorical Responses

 Theorem~\ref{thm:baseline_npo} confirms that the choice of baseline category does not matter for multiclass logistic regression models \citep{hastie2009elements}.
-What's new here is the explicit correspondence between $\boldsymbol\theta_1$ and $\boldsymbol\theta_2$ provided in the proof of Theorem~\ref{thm:baseline_npo}.
-If we obtain the maximum likelihood estimate (MLE) for $\boldsymbol\theta_1$, we obtain the MLE for $\boldsymbol\theta_2$ explicitly without running another optimization.
+What is new here is the explicit correspondence between $\boldsymbol\theta_1$ and $\boldsymbol\theta_2$ provided in the proof of Theorem~\ref{thm:baseline_npo}.
+Based on the correspondence, if we obtain the maximum likelihood estimate (MLE) for $\boldsymbol\theta_1$, we can easily derive the MLE for $\boldsymbol\theta_2$ explicitly, without running another optimization.